 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 7090, 7091):

-broadcast wake-up radio (WUR) wake-up frame: A WUR Wake-up frame with ID field equal to transmitter identifier (ID) or nontransmitter ID.
+broadcast wake-up radio (WUR) wake-up frame: A WUR Wake-up frame with the ID field set to transmitter identifier (ID) or nontransmitter ID.(#7090)

-group addressed wake-up radio (WUR) wake-up frame: A WUR Wake-up frame with ID field equal to group identifier (ID).29.5.1 General
+group addressed wake-up radio (WUR) wake-up frame: A WUR Wake-up frame with the ID field set to group identifier (ID).(#7091)

+29.5.1 General

 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 7046):

 A WUR non-AP STA, which is in WUR mode or in WUR mode suspend, maintains a list of multiple IDs.
-A WUR non-AP STA is configured to receive one or more WUR frames that contain any of these IDs when the WUR power state of the WUR non-AP STA is in the WUR awake state due to WUR duty cycle operation as defined in 29.7 (WUR duty cycle operation).
+A WUR non-AP STA is configured to receive one or more WUR frames that contain any of these IDs when the WUR power state of the WUR non-AP STA is in the WUR awake state. (#7046)

 29.5.1 General